 Forest proximate people

 As defined by Newton at al. (2020), the Forest Proximate People (FPP) indicator counts the rural population living within a particular distance from a forest.
 By considering the population dataset and distance data, we were able to assess the number of FPP at different distances in a moving window of 50km x 50km.
 As for the other indicators, we aggregated the 1km resolution data to a 50km x 50km resolution data.
 In each window, we computed FPP as the number of persons living within a given distance to the forest.

+In order to factor out the effect of population growth from the trend analysis we define an index of relative change of the normalized value of FPP defined as:.

+FPP%=100*(FPP2020-FPP1975)/FPP1975

+where FPPyear=FPP(year)/P(year).

 Forest human nexus